ysyk2021/leading-with-purpose-and-passion-inspiring-others-to-reach-for-the-stars/src/chapter-7-2.md

-Chapter 6: Overcoming Common Challenges: Coping with Stress and Burnout
+Coping with Stress and Burnout
 =======================================================================

 Stress and burnout are common challenges that leaders face in today's fast-paced work environment.
 In this chapter, we will explore strategies for coping with stress and burnout and maintaining a healthy work-life balance.